nayantelrandhe/Symbolization-of-Time-series-and-calculation-of-Entropy/README.md

 ### Workflow to Calculate Entropy of a list of Time Series after their symbolization

 Normalised Corrected Shannon Entropy is calculated for different time series.
-The following steps are performed on a Signal or time series '$T$' .
+The following steps are performed on a Signal or time series  ' $T$ ' .
 > 1. Mean is calculated for $T$.
 > 2. A **Threshold** value $\theta$ is chosen and $T$ is converted into a sequence of 0s and 1s based on threshold.
 > 3. This binary sequence is converted into a word sequence based on a choice of **Wordlength** $w$.
 The data points are grouped into words based on a moving window having it's size equal to the word length.